sunhanintech/installer-ng/README.md

     curl -sfSLO https://raw.githubusercontent.com/Scalr/installer-ng/master/dist/install.sh

-You might want to double-check that the `install.py` file that was downloaded does match the installer script as it is presented here.
+You might want to double-check that the `install.sh` file that was downloaded does match the installer script as it is presented here.

 ### Install Scalr ###